 If you’re a woman who is ready to:

-Pamela speaks on several media platforms, including CBC and CTV, to in-person audiences and in her private practice about improving our relationship with money, making smarter money decisions, ditching shame, and building generational wealth.
+Pamela speaks on several media platforms, including CBC, Global and CTV, to in-person audiences and in her private practice about improving our relationship with money, making smarter money decisions, ditching shame, and building generational wealth.

 In 2018, Pamela George started Pamela George Financial Literacy Inc. because she wanted to offer something that she felt was lacking in the industry: unbiased and impartial financial advice to people seeking help with managing their finances.